reluce/szurubooru-toolkit/README.md

 `python3 -m pip install requirements.txt`

+Note that this will install Tensorflow which does take up some disk space.
+If you do not want to use auto tagging with DeepBooru, you can remove following packages:

+* tensorflow
+* keras
+* numpy

 ## User configuration
 Make your changes to the supplied `config_sample.json` file and rename it to `config.json` afterwards.